CEREC - The Next Revolution in Dentistry

 · Indications: This system is indicated in wide restorations where little healthy tooth tissue remains, in fractures or when tooth structure is weakened and support and protection are needed.

-It can be used to replace amalgams with a ceramic prosthesis of high esthetics and biocompatibility, in implant-supported crown and as a restoration after root canal treatment.
+It can be used to replace amalgams with a ceramic prosthesis of high aesthetics and biocompatibility, in implant-supported crown and as a restoration after root canal treatment.

 How much do CEREC crowns cost?

-By avoiding middlemen such as the dental lab, other procedures like fabrication and placement of a temporary crown, and the need for more appointments with the dentist, all of this translates into lower costs than with a traditional crown.
+By avoiding middlemen such as the dental lab, other procedures like fabrication and placement of a temporary crown, and the need for more appointments with the dentist, all of this translates into lower costs or a cerec crown than with a traditional crown.

 The cost of a CEREC crown in Morley, WA can range from approximately $1350, of course this will also depend on the complexity of the case, the number of teeth affected, etc.

-It is important to mention that CEREC technology is not only used in the fabrication of dental crowns, but it can also be used in inlays, onlays and veneers.
+It is important to mention that CEREC technology is not only used in the fabrication of a cerec crown, but it can also be used in inlays, onlays and veneers.

-CEREC is undoubtedly an innovative system as it allows restoring the tooth in a single appointment without losing more days in the work, achieving a natural look and color, a precise fit and avoiding discomfort to patients.
-If you are interested in this treatment do not hesitate to consult your dentist!
+CEREC is undoubtedly an innovative system as it allows restoring the tooth in a single appointment without losing more days in the workplace, achieving a natural look and colour, a precise fit and avoiding discomfort to patients.
+If you are interested in this treatment do not hesitate to consult your dentist at Dentista Dental Centre.
+Book a cerec crown with your Dentist Morley, Dentist Noranda.